What Are Open Back Headphones? Definition, Benefits, And Drawbacks

 Drawbacks of Open Back Headphones

-Open back headphones offer a unique listening experience with their open design, but they do come with a few drawbacks that users should be aware of.
+Open back headphones offer a unique listening experience with their open design, but they do come with a few that users should be aware of.
 In this section, we will explore three main of : sound leakage, lack of noise isolation, and limited bass response.

 Sound Leakage